SuLab/DrugMechDB/data_analysis/README.md

 # Data Analysis

- A collection of statistical analysis files and scripts that have performed on the indications data from DrugMechDB.
+ A collection of statistical analysis files and scripts that we performed on the `indication_paths` data.

 ## Files